This section provides an overview and supporting resources for the seven dimensions of the Smart Grid Index.

 Ausgrid’s Power2U Program is an initiative that encourages customers to take up renewable energy and efficiency measures such as installing solar systems, lighting upgrades, and sharing their excess stored energy with the grid.

 The electric vehicle market in Australia is currently in its infancy.
-In 2019, EVs represented only 2,200 vehicles of the 6.6 million registered vehicles in our network area.
-To inform our planning for EVs, we have conducted research with 430 New South Wales EV owners to investigate opinions and perceived behaviours around charging and EV driving patterns.
+In FY22, EVs represented approximately 8000 vehicles of the 7 million registered vehicles in our network area.
+To inform our planning for EVs, we conducted research with 430 New South Wales EV owners to investigate opinions and perceived behaviours around charging and EV driving patterns.

 EV charging infrastructure

 To manage potential future EV charging connections to our network, we are working with various bodies representing the electric vehicle sector and the government to identify the lowest impact connection locations, understand future demand and publish maps that show locations suitable for charging points.

 We connected 14 JOLT electric vehicle charging stations to Ausgrid assets in FY22; the community used the charging stations over 5,696 times, with the average charge time being 26 minutes.
 The total energy delivered was 45.4 MWh, equivalent to about 324,156 km driven on green energy and approximately 109 tonnes of CO2 saved.

 Our virtual power plant trial project, part of our Power2U program, is an innovation that encourages our customers to see value in remaining connected to our network while also providing a mechanism that allows us to defer infrastructure costs to meet peak demand.
 During peak demand on our network, Ausgrid can use the energy in our customers’ home batteries via the virtual power plant to ensure the network continues to deliver for all customers.
 Customers who have agreed to be a part of this trial are paid for the exported energy and therefore receive a greater benefit from their solar and battery investment.